Itron-al-Lenn/Obsidian2LaTeX/README.md

 - All MathJax syntax that is identical to LaTeX
 - The mhchem \pu (will be converted to \si)
 - Header and first level subheaders (# and ##)
-- bold text
+- bold and italic text (italic with the notation using _)
 ## What _doesn't_ work (right now)

 These things don't work right now.
 Either because of some syntax conflict or just because I didn't had time (or saw the need) to add them by now.
-- italic and undeline
 - images (especially excalidraw)
 - tables
 - all math environments which are mutually exclusive to align or \[ (could probably easaly be added by reusing the code for align)